‘I am a profoundly profane writer’: Hernan Diaz, 2023 Pulitzer Prize Winner in Fiction

 Excerpts from the conversation with Scroll:

 You were not born in the US.
-You went to America from Argentina and Sweden.
+You came to America from Argentina and Sweden.
 But when I read both of your books, Trust, more recently, I had a feeling that you have come to this understanding that the American dream is largely unattainable.
 So I want to know that at what point in your life did you realise that the American dream is nothing but a myth and maybe more so for people who were not born in the country?

 You know, I think as anyone who was not born in the United States, this is quite apparent.
 I think if you have a critical mind, if you’re awake, and if you are inquisitive enough, then you quite quickly realise that the American dream is a myth.
 And let’s also pause on the fact that you have to be asleep to have a dream.